Flatworm: Classification and evolutionary relationships

 Xenoturbella, a bilaterian whose only well-defined organ is a statocyst, was originally classified as a "primitive turbellarian".
 Later studies suggested it may instead be a deuterostome, but more detailed molecular phylogenetics have led to its classification as sister-group to the Acoelomorpha.

-The Platyhelminthes excluding Acoelomorpha contain two main groups – Catenulida and Rhabditophora – both of which are generally agreed to be monophyletic (each contains all and only the descendants of an ancestor that is a member of the same group).
-Early molecular phylogenetics analyses of the Catenulida and Rhabditophora left uncertainties about whether these could be combined in a single monophyletic group; a study in 2008 concluded that they could, therefore Platyhelminthes could be redefined as Catenulida plus Rhabditophora, excluding the Acoelomorpha.
+The Platyhelminthes, excluding Acoelomorpha, contain two main groups – Catenulida and Rhabditophora – both of which are generally agreed to be monophyletic (each contains all and only the descendants of an ancestor that is a member of the same group).
+Early molecular phylogenetics analyses of the Catenulida and Rhabditophora left uncertainties about whether these could be combined in a single monophyletic group; a study in 2008 concluded that they could, therefore Platyhelminthes could be redefined as Catenulida plus Rhabditophora, excluding Acoelomorpha.

-Other molecular phylogenetics analyses agree the redefined Platyhelminthes are most closely related to Gastrotricha, and both are part of a grouping known as Platyzoa.
+Other molecular phylogenetics analyses agree that the redefined Platyhelminthes are most closely related to Gastrotricha, and that both are part of a grouping known as Platyzoa.
 Platyzoa are generally agreed to be at least closely related to the Lophotrochozoa, a superphylum that includes molluscs and annelid worms.
 The majority view is that Platyzoa are part of Lophotrochozoa, but a significant minority of researchers regard Platyzoa as a sister group of Lophotrochozoa.

 It has been agreed since 1985 that each of the wholly parasitic platyhelminth groups (Cestoda, Monogenea and Trematoda) is monophyletic, and that together these form a larger monophyletic grouping, the Neodermata, in which the adults of all members have syncytial skins.
 However, there is debate about whether the Cestoda and Monogenea can be combined as an intermediate monophyletic group, the Cercomeromorpha, within the Neodermata.
 It is generally agreed that the Neodermata are a sub-group a few levels down in the "family tree" of the Rhabditophora.
 Hence the traditional sub-phylum "Turbellaria" is paraphyletic, since it does not include the Neodermata although these are descendants of a sub-group of "turbellarians".

 Evolution

-An outline of the origins of the parasitic lifestyle has been proposed; epithelial feeding monopisthocotyleans on fish hosts are basal in the Neodermata and were the first shift to parasitism from free living ancestors.
+An outline of the origins of the parasitic lifestyle has been proposed.
+Epithelial feeding monopisthocotyleans on fish hosts are basal in the Neodermata and were the first shift to parasitism from free living ancestors.
 The next evolutionary step was a dietary change from epithelium to blood.
 The last common ancestor of Digenea + Cestoda was monogenean and most likely sanguinivorous.

-In several members of the order Rhabdocoela an endosymbiotic relationship with microalgae has evolved.
-Some species in the same order has also evolved kleptoplasty.
+In several members of the order Rhabdocoela, an endosymbiotic relationship with microalgae has evolved.
+Some species in the same order have also evolved kleptoplasty.